 - Punctuation inside quote marks even when artificial (i.e. the US convention) - e.g. Simon said “Put your hands in the air,” before he left the building.

-- The name of a publications or brands cited in a text should be in italics; however organisations, departments or other bodies should not be in italics - in other words the italics signals that this is a name of something.
+- The name of publications, legislation, projects or brands cited in a text should be in italics; however organisations, departments or other formal bodies should not be in italics - in other words the italics signals that this is a name of something.
 (This also means that such titles do not require quotations marks. e.g. The Spirit Level, not 'The Spirit Level')

-- Provide any artwork separately from the text, at the highest resolution possible or as vector graphics.
+- Provide any artwork separately from the text, at the highest resolution possible or as a vector graphic.

 - Please only use one space after a period and avoid other excessive uses of the space bar, the return key or clip art.